Specialist Domestic and Family Violence Court

 - Read the Process Evaluation report which informs the final report of the most recent evaluation of the Southport Specialist Domestic and Family Violence Court: Process Evaluation: 2017-2020 .

-Specialist DFV court model
+Specialist DFV court justice response

-The specialist DFV court model is working towards the coordination of civil and criminal matters in each location.
-In locations where these matters are coordinated, dedicated magistrates hear both criminal and civil DFV related matters.
-The Palm Island specialist DFV court operates as a circuit of the Townsville specialist DFV court.
+The specialist DFV court justice response is working towards the coordination of civil and criminal matters in each location.
+In locations where these matters are coordinated, dedicated magistrates hear both criminal and civil DFV related matters (I.e. civil applications and criminal matters in the same callover).

 - dedicated prosecutors

-- duty lawyers to provide advice and representation for both parties
+- specialist DFV duty lawyers to provide advice and representation for people involved in DFV court matters

-Another key component of the specialist DFV court approach is collaboration between stakeholders including the Queensland Police Service, Legal Aid Queensland, Queensland Corrective Services, Victim Assist Queensland and other non-government service providers who are funded by the Office for Women and Violence Prevention, Department of Justice & Attorney General, the Department of Children, Youth Justice and Multicultural Affairs as well as other non-government service providers who deliver critical support to people involved in DFV proceedings.
+A key component of the specialist DFV court approach is collaboration between stakeholders including the Queensland Police Service, Legal Aid Queensland, Queensland Corrective Services, and other non-government service providers who deliver critical support to people involved in DFV proceedings.
+The following video explains more about the integrated services and specialist approach during the DFV court’s trial period at Southport.

 Support for Aboriginal and Torres Strait Islander DFV court users

-CJG support in these locations may include assisting in transporting people to and from court for court appearances, linking people with programs and, assisting in ensuring people understand the court process and any orders that are made.
+Community Justice Groups (CJGs) in Townsville, Mount Isa, Beenleigh, Palm Island and Cairns are funded to support the operation of the specialist DFV courts in those locations.
+CJGs provide support to Aboriginal and Torres Strait Islander people who are involved in DFV court proceedings.
+This support may include assisting in transporting people to and from court for court appearances, linking people with programs and helping to ensure people understand the court process and any orders that are made.

 To find out more about Community Justice Groups you can visit the Queensland Courts website.